userRinks/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # 0x14: C - More Singly Linked Lists

-This repository builds upon the previous repository on Singly Linked Lists and provides additional functionality and operations for working with linked lists in the C programming language.
+This repository builds upon the previous repository on singly linked lists and provides additional functionality and operations for working with linked lists in the C programming language.
 Linked lists are a fundamental data structure that allow for efficient storage and manipulation of data elements.
 This collection of files showcases various operations and tasks that can be performed on linked lists, expanding on the concepts introduced in the previous repository.

 ## Overview

 Linked lists offer a dynamic and flexible way to organize and manage data.

 Unlike arrays, linked lists do not require contiguous memory allocation, allowing for efficient insertion and deletion of elements at any position.
-Each element in a linked list, known as a node, contains a data field and a reference to the next node.
+Each element in a linked list, known as a *node*, contains a data field and a reference to the next node.
 This structure enables traversing the list by following the next pointers from one node to another.

 The provided functions in this repository cover essential operations on linked lists, including printing the elements, adding nodes at the beginning or end, deleting nodes, finding loops, and more.
 These functions can be used to manipulate linked lists based on specific requirements and provide a foundation for building more complex data structures and algorithms.